zun-liang/portfolio/README.md

 ❓ firestore doesn't accept the way of pushing new item to array, instead created a new sub collection under the same blog item and access use collection, collection() and doc() are different, but add new comment is also adding doc, learn the structure

+❓ Not all browsers support navigator.share, so created custom share, tried to make by myself but got help from react share as well

 ### Links

 - Github URL: [click here](https://github.com/zun-liang/zun-liang.github.io)